aexoden/com.calindora.follow/README.md

 The angle brackets should not be included.
 If using Dokku, DATABASE_URL should be set automatically when associating the database to the application.

+## Development

+If developing on a local machine, you should either set a ```DATABASE_URL``` environment variable or create a .env file in the root project directory that contains the same variable.
+The URL should point to a working Postgres server, and the database should exist.

+If intending to run the test suite, note that the provided database user needs to have permission to create databases, as the test suite creates test databases.
+These databases are not currently cleaned up in any way.

 ## Authors

 * Jason Lynch (Aexoden) <jason@calindora.com>